-The main processes for managing operational risk are the Business Continuity Framework including the Crisis Management Plan, the Risk and Control Self-Assessment (RCSA), development and monitoring of Key Risk Indicators (KRIs) and reporting of all significant operational risk events in the Bank's Loss Event Database (LED).
+The main processes for measuring and managing operational risk are the Business Continuity Framework including the Crisis Management Plan, the Risk and Control Self-Assessment, development and monitoring of Key Risk Indicators and the follow up and reporting of all significant operational risk events in the Bank's Loss Event Database (LED).

-Aggregated registered operational risk losses in any given quarter shall not exceed a given percentage the of Bank's capital, as defined in the Risk Ap- Pillar 3 Report 2018 petite Statement.
+Aggregated registered operational risk losses in any given quarter shall not exceed a given percentage the of Bank's capital, as defined in the Risk Appetite Statement.
 The Operational Risk Policy describes the reporting limits on operational risk losses in any given quarter to the Board of Directors.